jtothebell/fake-08/source/Readme.md

 Bugs:
 (from jelpi)
-button press glyphs are not parsed correctly.
+button press glyphs are not parsed correctly. (fixed)
 // comments should get switched to -- comments (maybe?) menuitem call should at least be stubbed (done)

+from low knight:
+0xffff.fffe - hex numbers not converted to numbers properly

-thought these were problems, but doesn't appear to be
+thought these were problems, but doesn't appear to be:
 %= operator doesn't get replaced.
 Need to escape somehow? -- this appears to just be an artifact of logging using a format method while (ta < a-.5) ta += 1 shorthand doesn't get fixed (might be a problem with %=)